tue-robotics/head_ref/README.md

 Head Reference
 ========

-Provides an actionlib interface to control the head with multiple clients.
+Generic head reference package which implements an actionserver with multiple clients which can send head references with priorities.
+Pan tilt and look at points are possible.